maxbaugh/Excel_Project_Job_Analysis/README.md

 [Check out my work here](Excel%20Project/Project_Analysis.xlsx)

 # Conclusion
 Through my analysis, I learned that data job salaries vary significantly across the globe, highlighting the importance of location in career decisions.
 Furthermore, I discovered that SQL, Excel, and Tableau are among the most in-demand skills for Data Analysts in the U.S. Using the dataset I leveraged the power of Power Query, PivotTables, DAX, and charts.
-This project reinforced the value of data-driven insights in understanding job market trends and making strategic career moves.
+This project reinforced the value of data-driven insights in job market trends.